brunocordioli072/pokemon-storefront/README.md

 # pokemon-storefront

-Pokemon-storefront is a store that display all the available Pokemons from first generation.
+Pokemon-storefront is a store that displays all the available Pokemons from first generation.

 ## Installation